BACK TO DIRECTIVES

 Why This Fails for Most People

-Most people rely on self‑policing.
-They intend to enforce rules manually and assume they will be fair and consistent.
+Most people rely on self-policing.
+They assume they will remain fair and consistent.

 The Gyōji Directive